Blaisepepe/Blaisepepe/README.md

 - 👋 Hi, I’m @Blaisepepe
-- 👀 I’m interested in UX Designer and PHP enthusiast
+- 👀 I’m interested in UX Research and Customer Centricity
-- 🌱 I’m currently learning UX design
+- 🌱 I’m currently learning Data Analytics and Business Intelligence
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...